airtai/context-leakage-team/README.md

 ## Overview

-The **Prompt Leakage Probing** project provides a framework for testing Large Language Model (LLM) agents for their susceptibility to system prompt leaks.
+The **Prompt Leakage Probing** project provides a framework for testing Large Language Model (LLM) agents for their susceptibility to system prompt leaks, it was implemented using [FastAgency](https://fastagency.ai/latest/) and [AutoGen](https://ag2.ai/).
 It currently implements two attack strategies:

 1. **Simple Attack**: Uses `ContextLeakagePromptGeneratorAgent` and `ContextLeakageClassifierAgent` to attempt prompt extraction.
 2. **Base64 Attack**: Enables `ContextLeakagePromptGeneratorAgent` to encode sensitive parts of the prompt in Base64 to bypass sensitive prompt detection.